anushanga2/Bellabeat-Fitness-Tracker-Case-Study/README.md

           panel.background= element_blank())
   ```
 ![file_show](https://github.com/anushanga2/Bellabeat-Fitness-Tracker-Case-Study/assets/142766981/8f1e54f8-1834-4544-b189-adfc3050bbd0)
+Activity time variation graph outcomes represent that the most active users are between Wednesday 5.00-8.00 PM and Saturday 12.00-3.00 PM.
 * Grouping the users by type of activity and comparing against sleep time

  According to the [10000steps article](https://www.10000steps.org.au/articles/healthy-lifestyles/counting-steps/),  the activity levels are detailed with respect to the number of steps, and it is recommended to walk at least 10,000 steps per day to reach the healthy physical activity levels.